MD-Studio/cerise/README.md

 compute resource.
 It uses the GA4GH REST API as its interface and PyXenon to run jobs remotely.

+Note that this is very much a prototype at the moment, and that we are planning to create a more robust implementation in the future.
+This project serves as a pathfinder, with mistakes to be made and learnt from.
+It's also my first non-trivial Python program, so it will be a bit messy, but that will get better over time as I learn to omit semicolons and such.

 Documentation
 -------------
 Documentation may be found in the doc/ directory.
+Currently there are the requirements for this project there, and a probably somewhat outdated class diagram.

 Installation
 ------------
 clone the repository
     `git clone git@github.com:LourensVeen/simple-cwl-xenon-service.git`
 change into the top-level directory
     `cd simple-cwl-xenon-service`
 install using
     `pip3 install .`

 Dependencies